Skip to main content

 Chief Executive Officer, Sustainable Peace and Development Organization (SPADO)

-Raza is the spokesperson for the Campaign to Stop Killer Robots, a global movement to ban lethal Autonomous Weapons Systems, board member of the International Peace Bureau (IPB), which is the oldest and largest peace network and an active member of the global Control Arms Coalition.
+Raza is the spokesperson for the Campaign to Stop Killer Robots, a global movement to ban lethal Autonomous Weapons Systems and a board member of the International Peace Bureau (IPB), which is the oldest and largest peace network and an active member of the global Control Arms Coalition.
 He has also frequently attended and spoken as a civil society delegate at the United Nations office in Geneva and New York.

 Raza Shah Khan